alterway/php-cartography.alterway.fr/README.md

 + add a vhost on the `web` directory.
 + configure cron to run `src/update.php` every day (example: `0 0 0	* *	*	/path/src/update.php`)

+### If you want to use it with Travis as PHP server

++ install travis (`gem install travis`)
++ Create token in Github (`AccountSettings -> Applications -> Click 'Generate New Token'`)
++ Configure secret env variables with this token:

+    travis encrypt GH_TOKEN=yourpersonalaccesstoken --add --add env.matrix
+    travis encrypt GIT_NAME=name --add --add env.matrix
+    travis encrypt GH_REF=git@github.com:alterway/php-cartography.alterway.fr.git --add --add env.matrix

++ And of course enable Travis for this repository :)

 ## Copyright

 Copyright (c) Alter Way.
 See LICENSE for details.